Best-Paper-Award “Innovation Management” 2018

 - Stéphane Bonutto (Oerlikon)

 - Dr. Andreas Brokemper (Henkell & Co.
-Sektkellerei KG)
+Sektkellerei)

 - Jan Brückmann (Emirates)